Step One: Getting Started

 - Preservation of existing vegetation and fences

-Certain street features will be required to comply with safety and maintenance needs, and to accommodate environmental concerns, emergency vehicles, and pedestrian access.
+Certain street features will be required to comply with safety and maintenance needs, and to accommodate stormwater drainage and environmental concerns, emergency vehicles, and pedestrian access.

 Once design work has been completed, City staff will: